1 – Introduction and Clue #1

 “Abominations“: Strangely enough, the plural form is used here rather than the singular.

 Conclusion: How then would the Antichrist conduct a “military invasion” using “abominations” (plural) that make desolate violently“?
+(Use of the word “violently” is explained in the previous post.)
 In the old days it was a great puzzle trying to figure out what on earth it meant by an army of abominations; armies are composed of soldiers, not things.
 But now in modern times it’s easy to understand how an invader can do this very thing: send in these abominations of violent destruction – missiles, war planes, UAVs, tanks, bombs, and what have you.

 What would have been unthinkable in ancient times, it is now possible to do.
 If a general wants to, he can bring violent destruction to a whole region without sending in a single soldier to do it; and he can do this, for example, just by sending in an “army” of missiles into his enemy’s territory.
 And with the latest technology that “army” may consist of unmanned aerial vehicles – also known as robots, drones, or predator vehicles.
 (For more information about the latest advances in this type of weaponry, see the News Articles Appendix.)

 Evidently, during the course of the invasion (this “overspreading of abominations“), one of these abominable weapons enters the “holy place” in Jerusalem.
-This explains why the singular form is used in other passages (Daniel 11:31, Matthew 24:15, Mark 13:14), referring to the abomination when it enters the “holy place”, while here the plural form is used for referring to the big invasion force.
+This explains why the singular form is used in other passages (Daniel 11:31 and 12:11, Matthew 24:15, Mark 13:14), referring to the abomination when it enters the “holy place”, while here the plural form is used for referring to the big invasion force.

 Note: The word “it” in the phrase “he shall make it desolate” is not there in the original Hebrew but was added by the translators.
 So what exactly shall the Antichrist “make desolate”?
 In the previous verse, “the city and the sanctuary” were destroyed, and the same theme carries over into this verse 26.
 The ancient invasion of Jerusalem and the temple by the Romans in verse 26 telescopes into (or pre-figures) the modern invasion of Jerusalem by the Antichrist in verse 27.
 So the “it” should refer again to “the city and the sanctuary”.